Safeguarding Adult Reviews (SAR)

 Where a professional or volunteer working for an agency has identified a possible SAR referral, the case should first be considered internally within the organisation at the appropriate level.
 Each agency/organisation needs to decide how any SAR referral will be verified internally before the referral is made to the Safeguarding Adults Board.
 This process should be clearly communicated to staff and noted in any single agency safeguarding adults policy.

-Salford Safeguarding Adults Review (SAR) Policy
+Salford Safeguarding Adults Review (SAR) Policy and Procedure

 Information for Practitioners